acelords/flutter-starter-kit/README.md

 Also ensure you have provided your correct Google Ad Units in `admob_constants.dart` file.
 This way, you'll ensure your app displays correct ads in PlayStore.

-> NB: To deploy FLutter app to store for the first time, you might need to read up on [How To](https://flutter.dev/docs/deployment/android).
+> NB: To deploy Flutter app to store for the first time, you might need to read up on [How To](https://flutter.dev/docs/deployment/android).
 These instructions assume you already know how to.

 ### Google AdMob
 To setup Google Ads,